Woman laying in bed with IVShare on Pinterest

 • cancer, including breast cancer

-• Plasmapheresis.
-Plasmapheresis involves removing blood from your body, filtering it to remove antibodies that may be attacking your nervous system, and sending the “cleansed” blood back into your body through a transfusion.
+• Plasmapheresis: Plasmapheresis involves removing blood from your body, filtering it to remove antibodies that may be attacking your nervous system, and sending the “cleansed” blood back into your body through a transfusion.

 Infusion treatments can be a good option to help treat MS symptoms and flare-ups.

-However, these drugs aren’t right for everyone.
+These drugs aren’t right for everyone.
 They carry risks of rare but serious complications.
+Still, many people have found them helpful.

 If you have progressive MS or are looking for a better way to manage your symptoms, ask your doctor about infusion treatments.
-Your doctor can help you decide if these drugs might be a good choice for you.
+Your doctor can help you decide whether these drugs might be a good choice for you.